'American Hustle,' 'Gravity,' '12 Years a Slave' lead Oscar race

 "American Hustle," he added, has an A-list cast, a good box office and lighter fare, while "Gravity" is "a spectacular achievement cinematically."

-Cuaron won best director at the Globes and the techical advances he used to depict the wonders of space in "Gravity" yielded nominations for cinematography, visual effects and sound, among other technical categories.
+Cuaron won best director at the Globes and the technical advances he used to depict the wonders of space in "Gravity" yielded nominations for cinematography, visual effects and sound, among other technical categories.

 (Reporting By Mary Milliken and Nichola Groom; Editing by Sandra Maler)